-In 1926 Octavian Moșescu, then a professor, later mayor of Balchic, founded the summer university Coasta de argint (The Silver Coast).
-Besides lectures by acclamied cultural figures of the era, the town got a library and several journals, while establishing periodic arts workshops and summer camps.
-Per Queen Mary’s special request, the architecture of the town was preserved, and all the new constructions were built in compliance with the local ambience.
+In 1926 Octavian Moșescu, then a professor, later mayor of Balchik, founded the summer university Coasta de argint (The Silver Coast).
+Besides lectures by acclaimed cultural figures of the era, the town got a library and several journals, while establishing periodic arts workshops and summer camps.
+Per Queen Marie’s special request, the architecture of the town was preserved, and all the new constructions were built in compliance with the local ambience.

 Balchik school of Romanian painting

 Painter Alexandru Satmari is the one credited for discovering the coastal town, in 1915.
 Fascinated by the special light, the white houses, the colourful people and its lively vibe, other painters soon followed Satmari in search of the lost oriental paradise.
 Among them, some of the most prominent at the time: Nicolae Tonitza, Gheorghe Pătrașcu, Jean Alexandru Steriadi, Theodor Pallady, Camil Ressu, Francisc Șirato, Cecilia Cuţescu-Storck, Iosif Iser.

 Everything looked completely different and appealing for the Romanian painters, more used to the rather tarnished coast of the Romanian Black Sea: the wild, shiny rocks reminded of the Mediterranean coast, while the town itself was exotic in its own right, animated yet laid-back.